layerml/onboarding-project/tutorial3/README.md

     return pipeline
 ```

+**Create requirements.txt**

-### Step 3.2: Copy the block below and paste it into the file: */tutorial3/models/churn_model/requirements.txt*
+Copy the block below and paste it into the requirements.txt file

 ```text
 scikit-learn==1.0
 ```

+**Create model's yaml file**

-### Step 3.3: Copy the block below and paste it into the file: */tutorial3/models/churn_model/model.yaml*
+Copy the block below and paste it into the churn_model.yaml file
 ```yaml
 # Layer Onboarding Project
 #